Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the fixed radius case

 \subsection{Proof of Theorem~\ref{th:fixed}.}

 The proof proceeds in the usual way.
-First we show that the sequence of rescaled processes is tight, then we identify the possible limit points and finally uniqueness of the limit point guarantees that the whole sequence in fact converges.
+First, we show that the sequence of non-Markovian processes $(\bM^n)_{n\geq 1}$ is tight in $D_{\cM_\lambda}[0,\infty)$ and that any limit point has a.s. continuous trajectories.
+Next, we prove that any limit point $M^\infty$ satisfies the martingale problem stated in Theorem~\ref{th:fixed}.
+Finally, we show that there is at most one solution in $D_{\cM_\lambda}[0,\infty)$ to this martingale problem (again thanks to a duality argument), which will allow us to conclude that indeed $(\bM^n)_{n\geq 1}$ converges to this solution.